Bethrand/DEVOPS-PBL/Project11-ANSIBLE CONFIGURATION MANAGEMENT/Project11.md

 `https://github.com/Bethrand/ansible-config-mgt/pull/new/prj-11`

-ongithub - compare&pull - create pull request - Merge pull request (if no conflict) - Confirm Merge - code (go to code to check files created).
+On github - projectname - compare&pull - create pull request - Merge pull request (if no conflict) - Confirm Merge - code (check code to confirm files created).

 #### 3. Head back into your ansible-config-mgt vscode terminal, checkout from the feature branch into the main, and pull down the latest changes.